mdefrance/AutoCarver/docs/source/about.rst

 5. **Robustness Testing**: **AutoCarver** goes beyond feature processing by assessing the robustness of the selected modalities.
 It performs tests to evaluate the stability and consistency of the chosen features across different datasets or subsets, ensuring their reliability in various scenarios.

-**AutoCarver** is a valuable tool for data scientists and practitioners involved in binary classification or regression problems, such as credit scoring, fraud detection, and risk assessment.
+**AutoCarver** is a valuable tool for data scientists and practitioners involved in binary classification, multiclass classification, or regression problems, such as credit scoring, fraud detection, and risk assessment.
 By leveraging its automated feature processing capabilities, you can unlock the full potential of your data, leading to more accurate predictions, improved model explainability, and better decision-making in your classification tasks.